-There are many specific skills I use every day, but they all have a common thread: communication.
+There are many skills I use every day, but most have a common thread: communication.

-Whether I’m writing or editing an article, as I am right now, or discussing a problem with a client, or going over some task with an assistant, or even discussing business with my wife, it all boils down to effective communication.
+Whether I’m writing or editing an article, as I am right now, or discussing a problem with a client, or going over a task with an assistant, or even discussing business with my wife, it all boils down to effective communication.

 I could certainly go on about technical skills and knowledge.
 They’re important, and I do feel I’m fairly proficient technically.

-But what most people fail to realize is that all those skills are virtually useless in isolation.
+What most people fail to realize is those skills are virtually useless in isolation.
 What turns them into something meaningful is the ability to communicate ideas and concepts to others.
-Just as important is being able to understand and respond appropriately to the concerns, criticisms, and problems raised by others is just as important as technical skills.
+Being able to understand and respond appropriately to the concerns, criticisms, and problems raised by others is just as important as technical skills.